Eryk2103/angular_to_do_list/README.md

 # angular_to_do_list
-angular to do list storing data locally using indexeddb
+angular to do list storing data locally